 Counseling services are provided by licensed mental health professionals and supervised graduate students.
 Our licensed staff includes psychologists, social workers, marriage and family therapists, and clinical mental health counselors.
 Licensed staff members supervise graduate students and new professionals who are completing their degrees and licenses in these fields.

 Learn more about our staff

 What does it mean if I meet with a Graduate Practicum Counselor?

 As a client of CPSC, your counselor may be a student in a graduate program in a mental health field, or may be a new professional who is gaining supervised hours to qualify for licensure.
-No undergraduate students provide therapy services, and none of our Graduate Practicum Counselors are Weber State Students.
+No undergraduate students provide therapy services.
 Our Graduate Practicum Counselors are advanced students in graduate level training programs.
 They have been carefully screened, interviewed, and selected for these positions.
 Our Graduate Practicum Counselors videotape sessions in order to receive close supervision on their cases.
 You will be informed if your sessions will be videotaped.
 Your information still remains confidential, and is only shared with the Graduate Practicum Counselor’s supervisor.
 Your counselor and her/his supervisor will work together as needed to make sure that you are receiving the highest quality services you need to accomplish your goals.
 Working with a Graduate Practicum Counselor means you get the benefit of two counselors!